 Every auto-darkening helmet has a range of possible shades, which basically determine how dark or light it will go when the sensors trigger.

-Since MIG tends to use more amps, you want a helmet that has a good range of shades from light to dark.
+Since MIG tends to use more amps, you want a specific MIG welding helmet with a good range of shades from light to dark.
 For instance, the ESAB sentinel has an excellent shade range from 5-13.

 With TIG welding, your range will vary depending on your work.
 For instance, automobile welders tend to work on thin car panels where heat management is key.
-Using low-amps means you’ll need a helmet that has the appropriate shade range.
-Just remember with shade numbers, the higher the number, the darker the shade.
+Using low amps means you’ll need a helmet with the appropriate shade range.
+Just remember that the higher the shade number, the darker the shade.

 Clarity and Contrast

-In the last 5 years, auto-darkening helmets’ ability to show color has far exceeded traditional welding helmets.
-There’s something really important to note though: Yes, having more colors makes the view look nicer, but it also greatly increases the amount of contrast.
+In the last five years, the ability of auto-darkening helmets to show color has far exceeded that of traditional welding helmets.
+There’s something really important to note, though: Yes, having more colors makes the view look nicer, but it also greatly increases the amount of contrast.

 Contrast is how much difference there is between shapes and colors.
-Back when televisions were black and white, anything that had a color showed up as a shade of gray.
+Back when televisions were black and white, anything with a color appeared as a shade of gray.
 When Alfred Hitchcock shot the famous Psycho shower scene, he wanted something that would really stand out from the white bathroom walls and floor.
 Instead of red blood (that would just be a shade of gray on black and white television), he used chocolate syrup for the blood.
-The black liquid had significantly more contrast with the white floor, making it much more striking.
+The black liquid contrasted significantly with the white floor, making it much more striking.

 Traditional auto-darkening helmets tend to have a hazy green filter, causing everything to run together.
 You have to really squint to make out the fine details of your welding pool.
-Sometimes this doesn’t matter, like when laying down an easy bead.
-But with both MIG and especially TIG, you’re generally having to watch your work closely.
+Sometimes, this doesn’t matter, like when laying down an easy bead.
+But you generally have to watch your work closely with both MIG and especially TIG.
 Having a clear view with a lot of contrast to help distinguish exactly what you’re looking at is a huge leg up.

-For the best contrast and clarity, every top brand has recently developed their own technology.
-Miller has ClearLight, Lincoln has 4C, etc. While they are all different in the details, they all provide much better color, clarity and contrast.
+For the best contrast and clarity, every top brand has recently developed its own technology.
+Miller has ClearLight, Lincoln has 4C, etc. While they are all different in the details, they all provide much better color, clarity, and contrast.

-Ultimately, which helmet you choose should depend on the work you’re doing.
+Ultimately, which helmet you choose should depend on your work.
 If you’re welding low-amp TIG, make sure you get an auto-darkening helmet that’ll still work.
-At Welding Supplies from IOC, there’s always a great promotion going on.
-Right now, with any purchase of a Lincoln 3350 Helmet, you’ll get a pair of FR sleeves AND a Lincoln Beanie for FREE.
+You can find the best auto-darkening welding helmets, MIG welding masks, and other premium equipment at Welding Supplies from IOC.
 Learn more here and check out a few of our favorite welding helmets below.